-In a nutshell, a typical resource scheduling process can be represented as a series of the following steps.
+In a nutshell, scheduling resources can be represented as a series of the following essential steps.

-Now that the essence and purpose of resource scheduling are clear, let’s review the technique’s main advantages and disadvantages.
+Now that the essence and importance of resource scheduling are clear, let’s review the technique’s main advantages and disadvantages.

 Advantages and Disadvantages of Resource Scheduling

-We can distinguish the following benefits that resource scheduling can provide.
+We can distinguish the following advantages of scheduling resources.

-- Resource scheduling takes team members’ capacity into account, which helps ensure a more balanced workload and minimizes the probability of overload.
+• Proper resource scheduling takes team members’ capacity into account, which helps ensure a more balanced workload, minimizes the probability of overload, and contributes to more efficient resource utilization.

-- It will be easier for a project manager to monitor the general project timeline to make sure that the project’s due dates won’t be missed.
+• It will be easier for a project manager to monitor the general project schedule to make sure that the project’s due dates won’t be missed.

-However, resource scheduling isn’t the only right solution to assign resources in the most efficient way.
+However, creating resource schedules isn’t the only right solution to assign resources in the most efficient way.
 Let’s take a closer look at the limitations of the technique.

 You have to gather and analyze lots of data regarding employees’ availability, which becomes especially cumbersome when the number of employees involved in a project is large.